The best charcoal scrubs to try for that ultimate skin detox

 Although there is limited evidence-based scientific research, charcoal is considered to have many benefits for our skin owing to its general properties of trapping toxins and impurities and soaking excess oil because it’s absorbent.

 A charcoal scrub not only deeply cleanses your skin and pores but also purifies it of the trapped dirt and bacteria along with dead skin.
 This lends a clearer and even-toned, brighter complexion.
-If you’re looking for a scrub that also brightens the skin, the Clinique All About Clean 2-In-1 Charcoal Mask + Scrub (Buy it for HKD 270 on Selfridges) should be your go-to.
+If you’re looking for a scrub that also brightens the skin, the Clinique All About Clean 2-In-1 Charcoal Mask + Scrub (Buy it for SGD 46 on Selfridges) should be your go-to.

 Exfoliating with a charcoal scrub also helps in decongesting the pores of excess oil and acne-causing bacteria.
 This helps in reducing blemishes and improving the overall health of the skin.
-For instance, the Carbon Theory Scrub (Buy it for HKD 99 on Beauty Bay) is a great pick for people with oily and acne-prone skin as it prevents breakouts and controls shine.
+For instance, the Carbon Theory Scrub (Buy it for SGD 17.50 on Beauty Bay) is a great pick for people with oily and acne-prone skin as it prevents breakouts and controls shine.

 If adding a charcoal scrub to your skincare arsenal has been on your wishlist already or is now, keep scrolling ahead.